ishaan-jamdar/ICS3U1/README.md

 # ICS3U1
-Homework + Assignments from the ICS3U1 course
+Homework + Assignments from the ICS3U1 course.